-The surface morphology of formulations was determined using a SEM.
+The surface morphology of formulations was determined using a scanning electron microscope.
 Samples were mounted on aluminum mount, using double-sided adhesive tape and sputtered by gold under vacuum and were scanned at an accelerating voltage of 15 KV before observation.